manuelbieh/react-book/ecosystem/state-management.md

 ### Store, Actions and Reducers

 I've just introduced another set of new terminology to you.
 Don't be scared if any of these sound unfamiliar to you now.
-We will look at all of them in turn and hopefully clear up any confusion you might have at the moment.
+We will look at all of them in turn and hopefully clear up any confusion you might have.

 All data in **Redux** is managed in so-called **stores** which manage the **global state**.
 Theoretically, applications could have a number of different stores.
 In fact, **Flux architecture** even encourages the use of multiple stores.
 However, in most React applications using **Redux** we will only find a single store.
 This reduces complexity dramatically and also declares this _single_ **store** as the **single source of truth** for all of our data.
 The store also provides a number of methods which can be used to change \(`dispatch`\) the data currently stored in the store, read \(`getState)` the data from the store and react to changes \(`subscribe`\).